Expert collector and Queen of vintage Hermes and Chanel Catherine B knows iconic handbags unlike anyone else in the world

-“So few people truly understand what I do,” sighs Catherine B whilst exhaling yet another cigarette.
+“So few people truly understand what I do,” sighs Catherine B, and takes another sip of coffee.
 “This is not a consignment store.
 This is something different”.

 That ‘something different’ is an Aladdin’s treasure cave packed with collectable Chanel and Hermes pieces, on which Catherine is an expert.
 She can tell a real piece from pirated one more so than many retail directors in the fashion houses themselves.
 “There are many things to watch for,” she says.
 “And some fakes today are good…very good.
 But I know.
 I just know”.

-Her amicable husband assures me that there are many more treasures cached around the store.
-“She will only show them to people who are truly interested”, he tells me.
+Her assistant assures me that there are many more treasures cached around the store.
+“She will only show them to people who are truly interested”, she tells me.
 But when Catherine finds those people who share her enthusiasm and love for vintage Chanel and Hermes, it makes her day–even if there’s no sale.

 And we see her as a guardian of an important one: that of France’s two biggest luxury designers.

 - Are Zoos Ethical?
 Here’s Why We’d Say NO - May 11, 2023

 - Found!
 The BEST Organic Moisturizers For Dry Skin - May 9, 2023

 - The Best Ayahuasca Retreats Around the World - May 6, 2023